Shubham75661/Node.js-API-Authentication-With-JWT/README.md

 A project which will create a user and authenticate user using JWT.
-The users password will gets decrypted using bcryptjs
+The users password will gets decrypted using bcryptjs.

 ## API Reference